 The school telephone is provided for school business and emergencies.
-Arrangements to go to a friend's house should be made with parents before students come to school that morning.
-Students must have a slip from their teacher before they ask to use the phone at the Office.
-All calls out of the school, must be made on a school phone and not from personal cell phones.
+Arrangements to go to a friend's house should be made with parents/guardians before students come to school that morning.
+All calls out of the school must be made on a school phone and not from personal cell phones.